whitneyburton/portfolios/students/1508/john-slota/20151001-john-slota-m1.markdown

 ### Your Mission

-To obtain a proficiency in software development so that I can obtain a position in crypto currencies.
+To obtain a proficiency in software development so that I can obtain a position in crypto currencies, and to grow myself as a person on the journey through life.

 ### End of Module Assessment